 NET STOP "SQL Server Analysis Services (<instance name>)" && NET START "SQL Server Analysis Services (<instance name>)"

-Alternatively, the process in the attached document should be followed as a workaround to the issue described above, which will enable the cube to process successfully.
-Note that as previously mentioned, this may increase the duration of cube processing; however, it will allow data in Risk Fabric to update.
+If patching SQL Server is not possible, the process in the attached document can be followed as a workaround for the issue described above, which will enable the cube to process successfully.
+Note that as previously mentioned, this will increase the duration of cube processing; however, it will allow data in Risk Fabric to update.